-NEA member Osi Juergens, who taught at elementary and middle schools for 15 years, says her favorite and most-used educator discount is Ann Taylor Loft’s “Loft Loves Teachers” program that gives teachers a 15% discount on full-priced merchandise all year long.
+Osi Juergens, who taught at elementary and middle schools for 15 years, says her favorite and most-used educator discount is Loft’s “Loft Loves Teachers” program that gives teachers an in-store 15% discount on full-priced merchandise all year long.
+You just need to show a valid school ID.
 “It’s a fabulous place for teachers to purchase very good work-related clothing” such as professional-casual sweaters, shirts and slacks, Juergens says.

-Alicia Griswold, an English literature and French composition teacher at the Art Institute of Atlanta in Georgia, was able to afford a new MacBook in 2008 with an Apple Education Pricing discount.
+Alicia Griswold, who has taught English literature and French composition, was able to afford a new MacBook years ago with an Apple Education Pricing discount.
 She also scored a free printer and iPod.
 “The whole deal was really great,” she says.

-Griswold plans all of her major shopping to maximize savings during tax holidays, whether she’s buying school supplies or other things she uses in teaching.
+To maximize her savings, Griswold plans to make all her major shopping purchases during tax holidays, whether she’s buying school supplies or other things she uses in teaching.
 “I went during the Georgia Tax-Free Week” and saved even more, she says.

-Many educators also recommend Michaels arts and crafts supply stores’ 15% off everyday discount for teachers.
-To apply, ask a store associate for details.
-The company also maintains a list of “Create for Your Classroom” products and projects online.
+Many educators also recommend Michaels arts and crafts supply stores’ 15% off everyday discount for verified teachers.
+You can apply online or ask a store associate for details.
+You’ll need to have verified your school employment status first.

 When you need paper, binders, folders, copies, laminated pages, and other office supplies and printing or copying services, check your favorite store’s special offers for teachers.
 For example, the NEA Office & Classroom Supplies Program offers special educator discounts and perks.

-Does your favorite store offer educator discounts?
+Do your favorite stores offer educator deals or a teacher discount code?
 If you don’t know, you should ask, recommend many teachers who use educator discounts.
 Some stores may not announce their educator special offers but will give discounts to teachers who request them.
 Some stores may not have a teacher discount policy but may be willing to give discounts if teachers ask for them.

 “Ask the sales clerk,” wherever you’re shopping, Spector says.
-“And always carry a copy of your staff ID” in case the answer is yes.
+Always carry your teacher ID or staff card in case the answer is “yes.”

-Browse through sites like Gift Card Granny and Brads Deals to find even more teacher discounts and deals.
-You may find some apply only to limited areas, contain outdated information or may have expired, but you’ll discovered companies that have offered educator deals in the past.
+Browse through sites like Gift Card Granny, Brads Deals and our own list of “Top Discounts for Teachers and Education Professionals” to find even more special discounts and deals for educators.
+You may find some apply only to limited areas, contain outdated information or may have expired.
+But you’ll discover companies that have offered educator deals in the past.
 Would they be open to doing so again?
 It can’t hurt to ask.

-And, of course, you’ll always find great NEA Member Benefits special prices, offers and deals right here at neamb.com.
-Our new NEA Discount Marketplace, for example, gives you access to ever-changing deals we’ve negotiated exclusively for NEA members, plus you can earn cash back on purchases.
+And, of course, you’ll always find great NEA Member Benefits special prices, offers and deals right here on neamb.com.
+Our NEA Discount Marketplace, for example, gives you access to ever-changing deals we’ve negotiated exclusively for NEA members, plus you can earn cash back on purchases.

-For a quick guide of our programs and services, download our easy-to-read PDF.
+For a quick list of our programs and services, download our easy-to-read guide.